gordonbrander/spellcaster/README.md

 Passing down signals allows you to share reactive state between components.
 You can even centralize all of your application state into one signal, and pass down scoped signals to sub-components using `computed`.

-Signals give you rrgonomic, efficient, reactive components, without a virtual DOM or compile step.
+Signals give you ergonomic, efficient, reactive components, without a virtual DOM or compile step.

 ## Deriving signals with `computed`